Omkar210/Data_Analytics_sql_project_Netflix_movie_dataset/README.md

 - Recognize popular directors, actors, and genres to promote key titles and enhance recommendations.

 ## Schema
+**Objective:** Creating Table with listed Attribute and before that checking if Table is already exist or not and droping that Table.

 ```sql
 DROP TABLE netflix;